Asia-Pacific: Overview of antitrust regimes

 The Competition Commission of Hong Kong (the "Commission") is an independent body responsible for enforcing the Competition Ordinance through enforcement proceedings before the Competition Tribunal and other enforcement tools such as the use of commitments, warning notices and infringement notices.
 The Competition Ordinance (Cap.
 619) was enacted in 2012 and came into full effect in late 2015.

-The Commission is active in investigating and prosecuting price-fixing, cartels, exchanges of information, resale price maintenance, bid-rigging, exclusivity agreements and other anticompetitive behaviour.
+The Commission is active in investigating and prosecuting price-fixing, cartels, exchanges of information, bid-rigging, exclusivity agreements and other anticompetitive behaviour.
 All its concluded enforcement actions to date relate to anticompetitive agreements, although there is currently an abuse of dominance case being brought before the Competition Tribunal.
 From December 2015 to March 2021, the Commission has opened more than 250 initial assessments or formal investigations involving a variety of competition issues.

 The Commission is also active in publishing public advisory guidance, guidelines and toolkits, which are available on the Commission's webpage.
 The Commission also carries out market studies from time to time.